-I joined the Religious Studies department at The Open University in 2000, having worked for ten years in the Study of Religions department at Bath Spa University.
-(I had worked previously as an archivist, and also taught English for Academic Purposes while living in Bahrain and Hong Kong.)
+I joined the Religious Studies department at The Open University in 2000, and was Head of Department 2010-2013.
+Before the OU, I worked for ten years in the Study of Religions department at Bath Spa University.
+(I had worked previously as an archivist in Canada, UK and Bahrain, and also taught English for Academic Purposes while living in Bahrain and Hong Kong.)

-I am Vice-President of the European Association for the Study of Religions and former president of both the British Association for the Study of Religions and of The Folklore Society, of which I remain a Director.
-I am on the Executive Board of the Working Group on Ethnology of Religion of SIEF (Société Internationale d'Ethnologie et de Folklore).
+I was Vice-President of the European Association for the Study of Religions (2013-2019) and former president of both the British Association for the Study of Religions and of The Folklore Society.
+I served on the Executive Board of the Working Group on Ethnology of Religion of SIEF (Société Internationale d'Ethnologie et de Folklore) 2010-2016.

 As an undergraduate, I started by studying Archaeology, Medieval History and Drama at the University of Glasgow, but in my second year took Principles of Religion.
 I became totally hooked on the study of religions, and transferred to Lancaster University to specialise in Religious Studies!
 A studentship enabled me to spend two years at Memorial University of Newfoundland studying for the MA in Folklore.

-Working at the interstices of religious studies and folklore/ ethnology, my research interests are very much rooted in contemporary vernacular religion - religion as it is lived; the experiences, worldviews, beliefs, practices and material culture of individuals and groups in in specific locations and contexts.
+Working at the interstices of religious studies and folklore/ ethnology, my research interests are very much rooted in contemporary vernacular religion - the experiences, worldviews, beliefs, practices and material culture of individuals and groups in in specific locations and contexts.
 The extent to which vernacular religion is conceptually valuable was demonstrated by the range of chapters in and positive response to Vernacular Religion in Everyday Life: Expressions of Belief.
-(Sheffield, Oakville CT: Equinox, 2012), co-edited with Ulo Valk.
+(New York & London: Routledge 2012), co-edited with Ulo Valk.

 British Association for the Study of Religions – President (2006-2009); Conference Organiser, 2001-06.